 Final thoughts on how to create a budget

-Learning how to create a budget is the first step to gaining control of your finances.
+Learning how to create a budget is the hardest step to gaining control of your finances, but it’s the step you need to take now.

 I have been running the budget only for 2 years.
 Let me say one thing, it was difficult for the first year.
 The second year allowed me to plan my expenses better.
 I think that the coming years will allow me to generate some surpluses that I will invest.